Best Buy Co. Inc. (BBY) Shares Down Despite Recent Market Volatility

 BBY’s Market Performance

 The stock of Best Buy Co.
-Inc. (BBY) has seen a 0.52% increase in the past week, with a -8.65% drop in the past month, and a -4.84% fall in the past quarter.
-The volatility ratio for the week is 2.86%, and the volatility levels for the past 30 days are at 2.81% for BBY.
-The simple moving average for the last 20 days is -5.17% for BBY stock, with a simple moving average of -0.46% for the last 200 days.
+Inc. (BBY) has seen a -5.72% decrease in the past week, with a -11.27% drop in the past month, and a -9.87% fall in the past quarter.
+The volatility ratio for the week is 2.42%, and the volatility levels for the past 30 days are at 2.79% for BBY.
+The simple moving average for the last 20 days is -6.46% for BBY stock, with a simple moving average of -3.79% for the last 200 days.

 Analysts’ Opinion of BBY